 95% of the schools in the UK, USA, Canada and Australia are publicly funded schools that offer primary and secondary education for students between the ages of 4 and 18.
 Here are the areas of public school education that you could use as a topic for discussion in your education dissertation:

-• As opposed to private schools, drugs and weapons related crime is a plague faced only by public schools?
+- As opposed to private schools, are drugs, gangs and weapons related crime a plague faced only by public schools?

-• Should there be publicly funded religious schools?
-If they are publicly funded the government will be able to monitor them and ensure there is no radicalism taught.
+- Should there be publicly funded religious schools?
+If they are publicly funded the government will be able to monitor them and ensure there is no radicalism taught on the syllabus.

 Home schooling Dissertation Topics